-Wakefield said Elkdale Baptist Church is a “phenomenal host” for teams as a command center.
-Teams from Walker, St. Clair, Pickens, Colbert Lauderdale, Shelby and North Jefferson Baptist associations as well as others have been working and will continue to work there this week.
+Wakefield said Elkdale Baptist Church was a “phenomenal host” for teams as a command center.
+Teams from Walker, St. Clair, Pickens, Colbert Lauderdale, Shelby and North Jefferson Baptist associations as well as others volunteered to help.

 He said teams are also working in the hard-hit areas of Autauga, Elmore, Coosa and Tallapoosa counties.

-Lyon and other volunteers have been helping to feed the teams in Selma, along with Alabama Power employees and Selma residents who need a hot meal.
-He said God recently provided the church with the pull-behind grill and other equipment they’ve been able to use this week.
+Lyon and other volunteers fed teams in Selma, along with Alabama Power employees and Selma residents.
+He said God recently provided the church with the grill and other equipment.

 ‘Hands and feet of Jesus’